 Key takeaways to bring back to your boardroom will include:

-New technologies that could disrupt industries and impact the creation of shareholder value
+New technologies that could disrupt industries and impact shareholder value

-The key questions directors should be asking outside annual strategy meetings
+The key questions directors should be asking at each board meeting

 Maureen is CEO of Conners Consulting, a Board Director at Fashion Incubator San Francisco, a former Board Director at Deckers (NYSE: DECK, makers of Ugg) and a mentor for start-ups at Plug and Play Tech Center and The Silicon Valley BeautyTech Accelerator.
 She is a visionary leader and former executive at Gillette (P& G), Levi’s and Mattel – who helped build world-class brands, launched many new products and helped increase shareholder value.